smallerxie/wifi-kickout/README.md

 # Futur improvement
 Use a list-like structure to set different thresholds for different wlan devices in the router.
 Since ash does not support list, string manipulation seems necessary.

+# Issues
+Issues are always welcome, please use *English* or *French/Français* or *Chinese/中文* to creat or replay issues.